adelrioj/reedsy-challenge-backend/README.md

 After this, the server will be available at http://localhost:3000

 ### Database creation
-The first time running the server you need to create the database:
+The first time running the server you need to setup the database:
 `rails db:setup`
 Since this is SQLite, it will create the database files under `./storage/`

 ### Some considerations
 - The project was generated using the --api flag, so it doesn't include views.
 - I used SQLite to avoid the need of an external database, but for a production environment, I would use PostgreSQL or MySQL instead.
-For a more professional environment, I would also use Docker to run the db even in development.
+For a more professional dev environment, I would also use Docker.
-- I've added the three initial products to the database using seeds.
-Same with the discounts in question 4.
+- I've added the three initial products to the database using seeds, and also all the discounts from question 4.
 - I used RSpec for testing.
 Minitest is also fine, but I'm more familiar with RSpec.
 I'm not using FactoryBot, since the models are simple and I can create them directly in the tests.
 - I would assume that the API would evolve over time, so in a prod environment, I would use versioning in the API.
 For the sake of simplicity, I didn't do it here.
 - I've not used any cache system, like Redis, for simplicity.
 In a production environment it's a must.